Some Celebrity Soldiers of World War II

 Winters' breakthrough film was the 1963 Stanley Kramer comedy "It's A Mad, Mad, Mad, Mad World" - which was kind of an ironic title, because Winters literally had just been released from an insane asylum (he later claimed for being bipolar, and he had admitted himself to "the funny farm" as he called it voluntarily) days prior to filming.
 It is easy to speculate that his mental difficulties during that period may have been delayed PTSD from his war duties.
 Whatever the origin, Winters overcame his issues and went on to become a comedy legend.

-Mickey Rooney (born Joseph Yule, Jr.) served in the U.S. Army during WWII.
-In 1944, Rooney entered military service as a Private.
+Mickey, however, was determined to actually wear the uniform.
+He tried again in 1944.
+This time, Rooney entered military service as a Private.
 He served more than twenty-one months, until shortly after the end of World War II.
 Both during and after the war he helped entertain the troops in America and Europe, and spent part of the time as a radio personality on the American Forces Network.

 Rooney was awarded the Bronze Star Medal for entertaining troops in combat zones.
 He also received the Army Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, and World War II Victory Medal for his military service.